KikiDow/Interactive-Frontend-project/README.md

 then used to make improvements.

 ## Deployment
+This project is deployed using GitHub pages.
+It was deployed as follows:
+1. In the GitHub repository of the project, select the settings menu.
+2. Scroll down to the gh-pahes section.
+3. From the source option, select the "Master Branch" and "save".
+For an app to deploy successfully on gh pages, the home page must be titled "index.html".

+* The GitHub Repository for this project is located [here](https://github.com/KikiDow/Interactive-Frontend-project)
-The application is deployed using github pages and can be accessed by clicking ["here"](LINK)
+* The application is deployed using github pages and can be accessed by clicking ["here"](https://kikidow.github.io/Interactive-Frontend-project/)

 ## Credits